 The Company's outstanding performance-vesting restricted share awards are considered contingently issuable shares and are excluded from the calculation of diluted earnings per share until the performance measure criteria is met as of the end of the reporting period.
-For the year ended December 31, 2015, approximately 19,000 performance-vesting restricted share awards were included in the calculation of diluted earnings per share as their respective performance criteria was met as of December 31, 2015.
-There were no performance-vesting restricted share awards included in the calculation of diluted earnings per share during the years ended December 31, 2014 and 2013.
+For the years ended December 31, 2016 and 2015, approximately 13,000 and 19,000, respectively, performance-vesting restricted share awards were included in the calculation of diluted (loss) earnings per share as their performance criteria was met as of December 31, 2016 and 2015.
+There were no performance-vesting restricted share awards included in the calculation of diluted earnings per share during the year ended December 31, 2014.
 See further discussion in Note 18-Equity-Based Compensation.